scientific-python/scientific-python-archive/summits/2023/2023-proposal.md

 Collaborate to adopt and improve infrastructure, tools, and processes used across projects.
-This includes infrastructure already described by Scientific Python Ecosystem Coordination documents (SPECs), as well as, but not limited to, tools for documentation, testing, packaging, and Continuous Integration (CI).
+This includes infrastructure already described in Scientific Python Ecosystem Coordination documents (SPECs), as well as, but not limited to, tools for documentation, testing, packaging, and Continuous Integration (CI).